-One sister (mother to three amazing kiddos, one with special needs) is helping her pastor husband plant a church and works part-time at a local boutique; another sister is homeschooling two of her three children full time and only recently scaled back her at-home services of hair styling; yet another sister works part-time from home for her husband’s business while caring for two little ones; the fourth sister (mother to two under three) has her own small business as a bridal hair stylist; our sister-in-law is pursuing her doula certification while caring for her sweet baby; and I am working to finish my B.S. in Bible & Theology (while writing and submitting freelance pieces) and mothering three wild boys.
+One sister (mother to three amazing kiddos, one with special needs) is helping her pastor-husband plant a church and works part-time at a local boutique.
+Another sister is homeschooling two of her three children full time and only recently scaled back her at-home services of hairstyling.
+Yet another sister works part-time from home for her husband’s business while caring for two little ones.
+The fourth sister (mother to two, under three) has her own small business as a bridal hairstylist.
+Our sister-in-law is pursuing her doula certification while caring for her sweet baby.
+Finally, I am working to finish my BS in Bible & Theology (while writing and submitting freelance pieces) and mothering three wild boys.
 Our situations are not unusual.

 But what does it even mean to be a “working mom” in 2019?
-To be a mother that also “works” automatically conjures images of a frazzled woman juggling a briefcase and a bottle, while dropping her baby off at day care.
+To be a mother that also “works” automatically conjures images of a frazzled woman juggling a briefcase and a bottle, while dropping her baby off at daycare.
 And maybe this describes your situation exactly, but I doubt it.
-Statistics show that while in the U.S. more women are choosing to stay home, the majority still work at least part time.
-Most mothers who take on work “outside” the daily responsibly of their home (even if the job rarely requires them to leave their house) do so for both professional and personal reasons: to pursue a passion, to provide a social outlet, to serve their communities, or to help contribute toward family financial goals (buy a house, go on vacation, etc.) And these are all really great reasons to work!
-Being a “working mom” (whatever that means) looks like a million different things, and I’m glad for that.
+Statistics show that in the U.S. more women are choosing to stay home, but the majority still work at least part-time.
+Most mothers who take on work outside the daily responsibly of their home (even if the job rarely requires them to leave their house) do so for both professional and personal reasons: to pursue a passion, to provide a social outlet, to serve their communities, or to help contribute toward family financial goals (e.g. buy a house, go on vacation.)
+And these are all really great reasons to work!
+Being a “working mom” (whatever that means) looks like a million different things and I’m glad about that.

 So when I recently saw a headline on a popular website for an interview with a CEO mama of two that touted her “productivity hacks” for being a working mom, I couldn’t click fast enough.

-The interview, however, proved to be nothing more than a glossy commercial for one woman’s particularly fabulous life.
-The profiled working mom lives in Manhattan, with her husband and young children, and runs a company inherited from her father (among other creative pursuits like book writing and blog/social media managing.)
-With a detailed description of her daily life, complete with three nannies (one overnight, two during the day) and a full-time housekeeper -plus the financial power to invest in multiple women-owned ventures- her experience couldn’t be further away from my own.
-I’m not faulting this woman for having an awesome life—if she has the skrilla to hire a staff of help, then good for her!
+The interview, however, proved to be nothing more than a glossy commercial for one woman’s fabulous life.
+The profiled “working mom” lives in Manhattan, with her husband and young children, where she runs a company inherited from her father (among other creative pursuits like book writing, blog/social media managing, and female-led venture capital endeavors.)
+With a detailed description of her daily life, complete with three nannies (one overnight, two during the day) and a full-time housekeeper, her experience couldn’t be further away from my own.
+I’m not faulting this woman for having an awesome life—if she has the bankroll to hire a staff of help, then good for her!
 I would probably consider using some of the same resources if I were in her expensive shoes.
 But that’s not my point.